Pancreatic Cancer: Symptoms, Causes, and Treatment

 Inherited Gene Mutations

 Your parents can pass along mutations that make you more likely to get pancreatic cancer.
-Doctors have linked the condition to the BRCA1 and BRCA2 genes (genes that produce proteins that help repair damaged DNA) and genes that cause colorectal cancer and other health problems.
+Doctors have linked the condition to the BRCA1 and BRCA2 genes, which produce proteins that help repair damaged DNA, as well as genes that cause colorectal cancer and other health issues.
 These mutations cause up to 10% of pancreatic cancer cases.

 Acquired Gene Mutations